vmware/container-service-extension/docs/KNOWN_ISSUES.md

 ### Unintended behavior for commands when run by System administrator
 - When CRUD commands on clusters are run by system administrator, filtering options `--vdc` and `--org` may not work as expected.
-It may result in either error message (or) inaccurate output.
-This issue manifests only when run by system administrator.
+It may result in either error message (or) inaccurate output depending on the command.
-- When there are clusters present with the same name across multiple organizations, system-administrator may not see expected results on get, resize, delete operations on those clusters.

-### Renaming of Enterprise PKS enabled organization vdc(s) causes K8 deployment failures.
-- Once a given organization vdc is enabled for [Enterprise PKS](/container-service-extension/ENT-PKS.html), renaming that organization vdc in vCD will cause further K8 cluster deployment failures in that organization vdc.
-- This issue exists only with Enterprise PKS enabled organization vdc(s) only.
+- Clusters with duplicate names across organizations is not a supported use-case.
+It can lead to unintentional outcomes

 ### Failures during template creation or installation
 - One of the template-creation scripts may have exited with an error